ramsundharVenkadesan/CliniClarity/docs/README.md

 ---

 ## Cloud Architecture
-The application is deployed directly to high-performance EC2 instances within a hardened AWS environment, utilizing an Auto Scaling Group (ASG) for high availability and tiered subnets for data isolation.
+The application is deployed as a fully managed, serverless architecture on Google Cloud Platform (GCP).
+It utilizes Cloud Run for scalable compute, Firebase for secure identity management, and KMS-encrypted Cloud Storage to safely handle semantic caching.

 ```mermaid
 graph TD